Blain's Farm & Fleet

 Blain Supply, Inc., doing business as Blain's Farm & Fleet, is a regional, family-owned chain of 45 farm supply retail stores in four states (Wisconsin, Illinois, Iowa and Michigan) of the Upper Midwest region of the United States.
 Blain's Farm & Fleet was an early adopter of "buy online, pick up at the store" in which all stores provide a drive-thru pick-up experience so online orders can be retrieved without consumers having to leave the car.
+Blain’s also promotes a Best Price Promise, where they guarantee that they sell the lowest prices on any of the products they sell.
+If not, varying the product and the company guidelines, they will match the price of another competing business.